What we offer

 - Telephone fraud.

 How can we help

-Preparing for and preventing cyber incidents have become inseparable from insuring a cyber loss.
-As cyber pioneers, our support services and proactive guidance enables clients to improve their controls and cyber security requirements.
+We recognize that preparing for and preventing cyber incidents have become inseparable from insuring a cyber loss and are here to help by providing the support services and proactive guidance clients rely on to meet and improve their controls and cyber security requirements.

-Lodestone Security LLC, a wholly owned subsidiary of Beazley plc, provides cybersecurity consulting services tailored to enhance our clients’ cyber defences.
+Beazley offers a full suite of pre-breach breach and risk management services through our in-house Cyber Services team and Lodestone Security LLC, a wholly owned subsidiary of Beazley plc that was created to provide cybersecurity consulting services tailored to enhance our clients’ cyber defenses.

 Who we can help

 Organisations from a wide range of industries including:

 Where Is This Offered?